Do you need to spend money to perform A/B tests for your mobile apps? The answer would be yes if you want more advanced features.

 This tool has all the typical A/B testing features you might need plus a one-click feature that lets you push out the optimal version of your app instantly.

 If you need more than just an A/B testing tool, you might be the best choice for you.
 This tool is available for iOS, Android, and Unity apps.

-Switchboard is a free and open source A/B testing tool.
+Switchboard is another free and open source mobile app AB testing tool.
 It allows you to segment users based on UDID and you can use it even when users are offline.

 The offline feature is quite handy when you want users to see updates even when they don’t haven an internet connection.